yonatandevs/humble-superhero/README.md

 - # Tailwind CSS Integration with React

-- develop with Tailwind CSS with a React application.
+- develop react app with Tailwind CSS.
 It includes configuration files for PostCSS and Tailwind CSS, ensuring a seamless development experience.
   ![Homepage](frontend/public/home-2.png)

 ## If I Had More Time